-- 1 Residential flat buildings are to meet the following street setback requirements (see Figure 7A.3-1): - i) 10.0m from the street boundary; - ii) on corner sites, or sites with multiple street frontages, the street boundary setback in 1(i) above applies on all street frontages.

-Note: Greater setbacks may be required where the site has significant existing trees.

-- Residential flat buildings on the sites identified in Part 14 Urban Precincts and Sites of this DCP are to meet the following street setback requirements: - i) street setbacks as specified in the Building Setback maps in Part 14 Urban Precincts and Sites of this DCP; - ii) a minimum of 8.0m from the street boundary to the fourth storey and above; - iii) on corner sites, or sites with multiple street frontages, the street boundary setback in 2(ii) above applies on all street frontages. - 3 Residential flat buildings are to provide a 2.0m articulation zone behind the street setback, and no more than 40% of this zone (in plan) is to be occupied by the building (see Figure 7A.3-1).
+Further controls that may apply SECTION A PART 1B - Definitions PART 7A.5 - Deep Soil Landscaping SECTION B PART 14 - Urban Precinct and Sites Objectives Controls 1 To ensure buildings are situated within a garden setting dominated by tall Street setback1 Residential flat buildings are to meet the following street setback trees. requirements (see Figure 7A.3-1): 2 To soften the built form and maintain the garden character of Ku-ring-gai. ii) on corner sites, or sites with multiple street frontages, the street boundary setback in 1(i) above applies on all street frontages.
+3 To provide effective deep soil areas that are able to Note : Greater setbacks may be required where the site has significant existing trees. create a garden setting, including medium and tall trees, to all sides of the building 2 Residential flat buildings on the sites identified in Part 14 Urban Precincts and Sites of this DCP are to meet the following street setback requirements: 4 To reduce the visual bulk street setbacks as specified in the Building Setback maps in Part 14 Urban Precincts and Sites of this DCP; of buildings from the street. ii) a minimum of 8.0m from the street boundary to the fourth storey and above; iii) on corner sites, or sites with multiple street frontages, the street boundary setback in 2(ii) above applies on all street frontages.
+3 Residential flat buildings are to provide a 2.0m articulation zone behind the street setback, and no more than 40% of this zone (in plan) is to be occupied by the building (see Figure 7A.3-1). street Figure 7A.3-7: Landscaped street setback to provide effective softening.
+Op Trive Op Trive Coccupied by the building) Figure 7A.3-8: Smaller landscaped street setback with upper level setback for development near the commercial core area.